 In my Grade 12 year, I had the distinct pleasure of not only studying sax with Craig Bailey but playing lead alto in the jazz collective that he led.
 Craig was Ray Charles lead alto player for 17 years and to say that I learned a lot about R & B, soul, jazz and a musician’s life from Craig doesn’t begin to tell the story. https://www.craigbaileyjazz.com/

-My sax professor for the past 4 years has been Jon Gordon.
+My sax professor throughout university was Jon Gordon.
 Jon is a New York native and an incredible alto player who was a protégé of famed jazz saxophonist Phil Woods.
-Jon is a passionate musician and caring teacher who’s inspired me to dig deep and work hard on my weaknesses. www.jongordonmusic.com
+Jon is a passionate musician and caring teacher inspired me to dig deep and work hard on my weaknesses. www.jongordonmusic.com

 Moving over to the piano, Glory St. Germain, was my teacher from 8 to 16 years old and built my musical foundation.
 I spent a lot of time at the St. Germain home growing up not only with Glory, but her son DJ who taught me guitar, daughter Sherry who schooled me in jazz piano and husband Ray St. Germain, who gave me a few voice lessons. https://ultimatemusictheory.com/

-Nancy Nowosad – mother of NYC based jazz drummer Curtis Nowosad – led me on the keys for 2 years post injury, and I certainly have her to thank for challenging me and getting me through my Grade 8 classical piano exam.
+Nancy Nowosad – mother of NYC based jazz drummer Curtis Nowosad, who plays on my upcoming album – led me on the keys for 2 years post injury, and I certainly have her to thank for challenging me and getting me through my Grade 8 classical piano exam.

 At about the same time, I approached Dave Restivo about jazz piano lessons.
 Dave was all in, inspiring me with a video of pianist Horace Parlan, who despite having a right hand badly disfigured by polio, developed his own style and went on to play with legends Sonny Stitt and Charles Mingus. https://www.daverestivomusic.com/

-Will Bonness was my first jazz piano teacher when I was 13 and it has been great to reunite with him as my piano prof at the U of M. Will is an exceptionally gifted musician who has taught me a ton about the jazz language on piano. http://www.willbonness.com/
+Will Bonness was my first jazz piano teacher when I was 13 and it was great to reunite with him as my piano prof at the U of M. Will – who won Jazz Album of the Year at the 2022 Juno awards – is an exceptionally gifted musician who has taught me a ton about the jazz language on piano. http://www.willbonness.com/

 My high school music teacher Bill Kristjanson truly made a difference in my life.
 Mr. K. had unwavering faith in me and because he believed in me, I began to believe in myself.
 I can’t thank Mr. K. enough, although I tried to when I wrote this article about him.